Temecula Home Loans

 Are USDA Rural Development loans an option in Riverside County?

 Yes, in eligible areas.
 Use the official USDA eligibility map at eligibility.sc.egov.usda.gov to check the specific address.
-The 2026 income limits are roughly $119,850 for a household of 1 to 4 and $158,250 for a household of 5 to 8.
+The 2026 income limits sit at roughly $119,850 for a household of 1 to 4 and $158,250 for a household of 5 to 8.
 The property must be your primary residence and cannot be income-producing (no boarding, no breeding for sale, no commercial training).
 Personal-use horses on an eligible address are fine.

 What is a Farm Credit loan and when do I need one?